ipetkov/crane/docs/examples/sqlx.md

-Build a cargo project which depends on the SQLx crate:
+To build a cargo project which depends on the SQLx crate, run the following in a fresh directory:

 ```sh
 nix flake init -t github:ipetkov/crane#sqlx
 ```

-Alternatively, copy and paste the following `flake.nix`:
+Alternatively, if you have an existing project already, copy and paste the following `flake.nix`:

 ```nix
 {{#include ../../examples/sqlx/flake.nix}}